 The Pilgrims' Center always gives you the best.
 They let you feel like an Executive in terms of personal service & attention especially during pilgrimage.
 Their choices of pilgrimages and pilgrim chaplains are outstanding.
 You go back home very fulfilled and immersed...Marlene Silvestre

-1) A non-refundable US$ 300.00 deposit is required upon reservations together with a photocopy of a passport (valid for 6 months from date of departure) and Pilgrim’s Profile plus the visa fee.
+1) A non-refundable US$ 500.00 deposit is required upon reservations together with a photocopy of a passport (valid for 6 months from date of departure), Pilgrim’s Profile, and the visa fee (if applicable).